jack-bradshaw/Avatar/README.md

 Found element MyClass
 Found element MyOtherClass
 ```
-### Get all elements with a particular annotation
+### AnnotatedElementSupplier
-The ElementUtil class can be used to get all elements in a source file with a particular annotation.
+The AnnotatedElementSupplier class can be used to get all elements in a source file with a particular annotation.
 Consider an example where we wish to get all elements annotated with `@Unobtainium`.

 If a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java